matestack/matestack-ui-core/docs/components/async.md

 Show [specs](../../spec/usage/components/async_spec.rb)

-The async component allows us to ...!
+As the name suggests, the async component allows us to let our components behave asynchronously!

 ## Parameters